basilevh/dissecting-image-crops/README.md

 # Dissecting Image Crops

-This is the official repository for B. Van Hoorick and C. Vondrick, "Dissecting Image Crops," *arXiv preprint arXiv:2011.11831*, 2020.
+This is the official repository for B. Van Hoorick and C. Vondrick, "Dissecting Image Crops," _ICCV 2021_.
 In short, we investigate what traces are left behind by visual cropping.

 [Link to paper on ArXiv](https://arxiv.org/pdf/2011.11831.pdf)